ShaunCurtis/Blazr.VSA/Documents/RecordMutors.md

-# Mutors
+# Record Mutors

-**Mutor** is a word I invented to describe a group of patterns for implementing the mutaton of immutable objects.
+> **Mutor** is my word to describe a set of patterns for implementing the mutaton of immutable objects.

+Record Mutors are classes that provide a read/write *view* over an immutable record.
+Thw mutor maintains the editable fields as mutable properties, and provides methods to load from and save to the immutable record.
+It maintains a copy of the original record and thus provides state information such as `IsDirty` and `IsNew`.
+A copy of the current record is obtained from the `Record` property.
+Mutors can only be created though two *static* methods: `Load` and `Create`.
+Mutors are typically used as the `model` for an edit form.

+The mutors in the solution use the `[TrackState]` custom attribute to tell the `EditStateTracker` in the Blazor `EditForm` to track the individual property state..

 ## The Record Mutor